obriencole11/rigloo/Documentation.md

 * See FK Component
 * Targets: A selection of targets that the component should attach to.
 * Stretch Enabled: Joints will scale to match their length
-* Squash Enabled: Joints will expand and constract when length increases
+* Squash Enabled: Joints will expand and contract when length increases

 ### IK Component
 A grouping of FK components that follows a simple IK chain.
 This allows for slight offsets from the reference IK chain.
-The start and end of the chain are a seperate FK component with parent space control.
+The start and end of the chain are a separate FK component with parent space control.
 Example Uses:
 * IK Arms
 * IK Legs